structix-cli/structix/docs/cli-commands/ops/start/cluster.md

 ## Examples

-To start a cluster with the configured provider, simply run the command:
+To start a cluster with the configured provider, simply run the following command:

 ```bash
 structix ops start cluster
 ```

-Ensure that a cluster provider is configured in your settings before executing this command.
-If no provider is configured, you will receive an error message indicating the issue.